-LiveTrack lets anyone you invite to follow your run with data.
-If you happen to have an Android, you can even enable Live Event Sharing which gives real-time updates to friends and family during an event, like a race.
+And LiveTrack lets anyone you invite to follow your run with data.
+If you happen to have an Android, you can even enable Live Event Sharing which gives real-time updates to friends and family during an event such as a race.

-While the FR 245 is compatible with both bluetooth and ANT+ accessories, the FR 45 is only compatible with ANT+ accessories, so consider if you already have any bluetooth accessories.
+While the FR 245 is compatible with both Bluetooth and ANT+ accessories, the FR 45 is only compatible with ANT+ accessories.
+Take this into consideration if you already have Bluetooth accessories.

 RUNNING DYNAMICS POD